asam-group/rrclust/README.md

 ## Related Paper

-One needs to have the proper Pension Register data in order to run this code.
+One needs to have the proper Swiss Pension Register (CCO/FSIO) data in order to run this code.
 Since this register is not public, you can find how it is used and learn more about the results in this [Working Paper](https://folia.unifr.ch/unifr/documents/324081).

 ## Future work